 Located 7 km northeast of Cusco, this was a ceremonial center where the Incas used to worship the water; it is also known as the place of the waters of the eternal youth, sometimes referred to as “Incas Bath” or “El Baño del Inca”, is thought to have been used for religious functions.

-On this tour, our local guide will pick you up from your hotel in Cusco around 8.00 or 8.30 a.m. and depart to the Sacred Valley of the Incas....View More
+On this tour, 03:30 a.m., our guide will pick you up from your hotel in Arequipa and then start the shared guided tour to the second deepest canyon in the world: The Colca...View More